 Presently, the slow process of assessing blood composition requires bulky counting machines, trained technicians and a large amount of blood (approximately two syringes or ten milliliters), so analysis cannot be done in space.
 To assess their physiology, astronauts draw blood samples in orbit for analysis after their return.
 "In addition to space medicine, the technology could be used in neonatal care since large blood draws are not possible with infants," Tai added.

 "Normal blood-count machines are large to accommodate many samples and multiple tests, so to be safe, technicians take more blood from a patient than is actually needed.
 Since our goal is to assess blood composition on a molecular level, we only need a tiny amount," said Tai, professor of electrical engineering and bioengineering at Caltech.
 "By miniaturizing the counting machine, we're able to take a smaller sample, making the device a portable tool for space flight and in clinical settings."
+The blood-count machine will separate and identify components of blood such as red and white blood cells, lipids, proteins or oxygen.
+Working with IRIS International, Inc., a maker of digital diagnostic systems, Tai was able to build micro-sized valves, pumps and flow chambers that operate and fit together in the lab-on-a-chip.
+"Only a drop of blood is needed on the tip of the chip," Tai said.

 The blood sample is pulled into a mixing chamber where anti-coagulation chemicals are injected.
 Because blood has a dense population of cells, the sample then travels to a reservoir where a solution dilutes the concentration by two or three times.
 The sample then goes to a cell separator that divides molecules based on size.